 For vloggers looking for excellent video quality in a smaller camcorder package, Sony’s PXW-70 4K Ready Camcorder may be the perfect fit.
 Equipped with 4K capabilities and a Carl Zeiss Vario Sonnar T* lens, this little camcorder produces stunning video.
 This is the ideal camera for vloggers who do most of their shooting out in the world.
 Lifestyle and travel vloggers will love this camera.

 Panasonic’s small but mighty Lumix GH4 mirrorless camera is designed for people who want to take both beautiful photos and high quality 4K video.
 With a flip out screen, built-in image stabilization, and 49 autofocus points, this thing can handle pretty much anything a vlogger throws its way.
 This is ideal for lifestyle vloggers who want superior optical quality in a portable package.
-Learn more about the benefits of the GH4 in Shooting at Night with the Panasonic GH4.

 The C100 Cinema Camcorder is one of the most powerful camcorders on the market.
 With a flip screen, ISO capabilities up to 80,000, and lightning-fast autofocus this is a camera for serious videographers—and super serious vloggers.
 The C100 is a great choice for vloggers who are flirting with the idea of also being filmmakers.